fullcode100/java-toolkit/test-harness-tools/src/main/doc/index.md

     @Test //typical junit4 unit test signature here public void getExecutionReportFromDummyEnvForExecutionCommand() throws IOException, InterruptedException, URISyntaxException {

-        ExpectedOutputReceiver receiver=getExpectedOutputReceiver()
+        ExpectedOutputReceiver receiver = getExpectedOutputReceiverBuilder()
                 .withVariableMapping("workflow_uuid", UUID.randomUUID().toString()) //each call to this adds a key-value mapping to substitute in message templates
+                .withExpectedRequestTemplate(
-                .withExpectedRequestTemplate( /* This means the expected message is defined as a message template where place holder keys will be
+                        /* This means the expected message is defined as a message template where placeholder keys will be
-                                               * replaced with the values value defined above.*/ subscriptionPath(EXECUTION_REPORT_BUS_SUBSCRIPTION), //This function returns a computed path that is exposed as a variable to be used in the subscription envelope. useTestResource("/it/runsteps/expected/directRunStepExecutionReport1.json") //This is the expected message resource name
+                         * replaced with the values value defined above.*/ subscriptionPath(EXECUTION_REPORT_BUS_SUBSCRIPTION), //This function returns a computed path that is exposed as a variable to be used in the subscription envelope. useTestResource("/it/runsteps/expected/directRunStepExecutionReport1.json")) //This is the expected message resource name
-                );
+                .build();

         /*
          * Send a message to the SUT (in many tests this will be a tailored workflow targetting the test case) by resource name.
-         * The message is a template where placeholders will be replaced using the same mappings as the recevier (hence the receiver.mappings() parameter)
+         * The message is a template where placeholders will be replaced using the same mappings as the receiver (hence the receiver.mappings() parameter)
          */
-        sendTemplatedTestMessage("/it/runsteps/input/directRunStepsWorkflow.json",receiver.mappings())
+        sendTemplatedTestMessage("/it/runsteps/input/directRunStepsWorkflow.json", receiver.mappings())
                 .thenExpectHttpOkResponseCode();

         /*
          * Here we ask the receiver to check received messages.
          * As these tests target external processes with asynchrounous reponses, the receiver will wait before checking.
 The delay is defined as a parameter.
          */
         receiver.waitAndVerifyExpectedCall(DELAY_BEFORE_ASYNC_REQUEST_SEQUENCE_VERIFY);
     }
 }